Frequently Asked Questions About HISA’S Rules

 There are three classes of jockey crop use violations:

-• Class 3 violations do not result in a loss of purse.
+• Class 3 violations are those in which the jockey strikes the horse 1 to 3 times over the limit of 6 permitted strikes.
+Class 3 violations do not result in a loss of purse.

-• Class 1 or Class 2 crop violations result in the horse being disqualified from purse earnings.
+• Class 2 violations (4 to 9 strikes over the 6-strike limit) and Class 1 violations (10 or more strikes over the 6-strike limit) result in the horse being disqualified from purse earnings.

 Claiming Rules